-NEW: A Jatoon screenshot has made the cover page of the Australian Journal of Grape and Wine Research June 2012 issue.
+A Jatoon screenshot has made the cover page of the Australian Journal of Grape and Wine Research June 2012 issue.
 It was used in the classification of Portuguese wines.

 SEQREP1 is a Java application that implements virtual potentials for the representation of DNA sequences.
 In the current version the main functionalities of the software are

 SEQREP1 can be downloaded as a zip file.
 Documentation is included in the zip file and is also available online.

 - Coding DNA sequences into SEQREP codes starting from FASTA files.